michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.intro.md

 ## Introduction

-When building applications with Angular, it's important to know how different parts of your app can share information.
+When building applications with Angular, it's important to know how different parts of your application can share information.
 This is called component communication, and today I'll cover all possible ways to make components talk to each other and also points out the ones that are not typically considered as component